Types of Security Threats and What to Watch Out For

 Adware is usually installed into the corrupted browser as well, one way of removing this is by resetting the browser settings and deleting the history also scan your PC with anti-malware software and remember to always avoid suspicious looking software no matter what it claims it may be.

 This type of attack is done by exploiting an error on the system that could give the hacker additional access, even more so, to the system than the user.
 With this additional, in this case elevated access, the hacker could easily bypass all security and go straight to the root of the system, taking in sensitive information such as bank account password with them.

 A rootkit is a tool designed to provide privileged access to another users computer, this is done while actively being hidden from the user the perpetrator is attacking.
 This is designed by using two key components.
 Root, originally used on Unix and Linux system to provide additional access to files and data, and Kit, a software component that manages the tool.
 Nowadays, rootkits are, often than not, bundled with Malware, Viruses, and Trojans that want to gain access to users data.

 A botnet is a collection of internet-connected devices, which may include PCs, servers, mobile devices and internet of things devices that are infected and controlled by a common type of malware.

 Phishing email messages, websites, and phone calls are designed to steal money.
 Cyber-criminals can do this by installing malicious software on your computer or stealing personal information off of your computer.

-Probably the most well known threat at the moment, I have recently wrote an article about this on a partnered company I’m working on here:
+Probably the most well-known threat at the moment, I have recently written an article about this on a partnered company I’m working on here: